ravivish786/ravivish786/README.md

 -   The cards are arranged randomly on the grid with the symbol face down
 -   Language used:HTML,CSS,JS

-## CERTIFICATE AND ACHIEVEMENTS
--   Star C++ Programming From Star Certification
--   Introduction to Python from DataCamp
--   SQL BootCamp from DataCamp
--   Intermediate SQL from DataCamp
--   Introduction to Git from DataCamp
--   Introduction to Relational Databases in SQL from DataCamp
--   LibraOffice Suite Base Training From IIT Mumbai
 ## EDUCATION
 |Degree                |Board|Percentage/CGPA|
 |----------------|-------------------------------|-----------------------------|